hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Extending Hummingbird.md

 How to extend core types of Hummingbird

-The `HBApplication`, `HBRequest` and `HBResponse` classes all contain an `HBExtensions` object that allows you to extend these classes with your own objects.
+The `HBApplication` and `HBRequest` types both contain an `HBExtensions` object that allows you to extend them with your own objects.
 The extension objects are stored in a dictionary with a KeyPath as their key.

 ```swift
 extension HBApplication {